 The Secret of Ventriloquism amplifies the surreal and weird to provide not a picture of man, but an x-ray.
-The examination of our nature is not the virtuous and noble meta-fabling (coming of age, self-sacrifice, etc) of what we want ourselves to be, but a penetrating look at man as that morally obliquitous, phenomenally ungrateful biped of Dostoevsky and Nietzsche.
+The examination of our nature is not the virtuous and noble fabling (coming of age, self-sacrifice, etc) of what we want ourselves to be, but a penetrating look at man as that morally obliquitous, phenomenally ungrateful biped of Dostoevsky and Nietzsche.
 From the first story, Padgett displays a wonderful imagination for human pathology and self-destructive compulsions.

-The story structures themselves lead to this deeply piercing view of humanity as Padgett often dispenses with the traditional first/third person linear narrative.
+The story structures themselves lend to this piercing view of humanity as Padgett often dispenses with the traditional first/third person linear narrative.
 The story “20 Steps to Ventriloquism” reads as an instruction manual.
 “The Indoor Swamp” takes on the rare second person perspective.
 “The Mindfulness of Horror Practice” utilizes the imperative mood written in a hypnotic cadence.
-The titular “The Secret of Ventriloquism” is structured as a play replete with a scrawl of increasingly disturbing stage notes.
+The titular “The Secret of Ventriloquism” is structured as a play replete with a scrawl of disturbing stage notes.
 Much like a ventriloquist using his dummy’s flapping lips and blinking eyes to misdirect the audience, so do these non-traditional story forms allow the dread and the uncanny to worm into the consciousness as if it were always a part of us.

-Indeed, there is an entire world based on these questions that Padgett builds and populates with each successive episode.
+Indeed, there is an entire universe based on these questions that Padgett builds and populates with each successive episode.
 The Secret of Ventriloquism is much more a whole than a collection.
-And it is a satisfying place to visit, which to the author’s credit, the familiar and homey sit side by side with the sinister and strange.
+And it is a satisfying place to visit, which to the author’s credit, the familiar and homey sits comfortably side by side with the sinister and strange.
 Whether if we have come from here, or if it is a glimpse of a certain future, there is an instinctive connection that tethers Padgett’s nightmare-scapes to our own humdrum lives.